metablaster/WindowsFirewallRuleset/Docs/SecurityAndPrivacy.md

 business addition of Windows defender and pro edition of Windows, however these rules and settings can be applied on any system natively without any special paid software.

-You can read more about this on links below:
+You can read more about this on the links below:

 - [Understand and use attack surface reduction capabilities][asr]
 - [Microsoft Defender for Office][defender office]